-Plants were placed onto three steps (step height: 20 cm) within a tidal-tank facility (Hanke et al., 2015), to create three different flooding frequencies.
-The tidal tank is located outdoors at the Institute of Plant Science and Microbiology and has a total volume of 6.75 m3 (dimensions: 3 x 1.5 x 1.5 m).
+Plants were placed onto three steps within a tidal-tank facility (Hanke, Ludewig, & Jensen, 2015), to create three different flooding frequencies.
+The tidal tank is located outdoors at the Institute of Plant Science and Microbiology and has a total

+- 85 volume of 6.75 m3 (dimensions: 3 x 1.5 x 1.5 m).
 A pump was used to fill and empty the tidal tank at regular intervals to mimic tides by alternating between three different maximum water levels.
-Pots were fully drained between flooding events.
-Flooding with the respective maximum water level reached 3 cm above soil surface, lasted two hours and took place twice a day.
+Flooding with the respective maximum water level lasted two hours and took place twice a day.
 The lowest step was flooded every day, which represented the highest frequency.
 The flooding of the middle step (moderate flooding frequency) happened weekly, while plants on the highest step were flooded only every two weeks (lowest flooding frequency).
-Highest and lowest flooding frequency reflect the natural flooding gradient between pioneer zone and high marsh in many NW European salt marshes, including the site where our plants were collected (Bockelmann et al., 2002).
-A CTD diver combined with a baro diver (Van Essen Instruments, Delft, The Netherlands) was used to monitor flooding cycles.
+A CTD diver combined with a baro diver (Van Essen Instruments, Delft, - 90 The Netherlands) was used to monitor flooding cycles.
 Artificial sea salt (AB Aqua Medic GmbH, Germany) was suspended in tap water to create a salinity of about 20-22 ppt.
-To minimise the impact of other effects than flooding frequency and genotype, the pots were circulated on each step, other seedlings and algae were removed once a week.
+Eight replicates per genotype were placed on each step, so that a total number of 48 plants were used in this study.
+To minimize the impact of other effects than flooding frequency and genotype, the pots were circulated on each step, other seedlings and algae were removed once a week.
 Concurrently, water level and salinity were checked as well.
 The experiment ran for approx. 12 weeks from mid-July to early October 2017.

-2.3 Measurements
+95 2.3 Measurements

-105 2.3.1 Biomass
+2.3.1 Biomass

 At the end of the experiment (2nd of October 2017), the plants were harvested, separated into above- and belowground biomass, dried for two days at 70°C and weighed.
 Additionally, rhizomes were separated from roots and weighed.
 Rhizome length was also recorded.
-Root biomass (belowground biomass without rhizomes) and aboveground biomass was used to calculate root-shoot ratio.

-110 2.3.2 Plant growth
+100 2.3.2 Plant growth

 At the beginning and the end of the experiment, plant shoot and leaf length as well as number of shoots and leaves were measured.
-The difference between both measurements was calculated and designated as $\Delta$ .
+The difference between both measurements was calculated and designated as Δ .
 Only living plant material was taken into account and length measurements (leaf and shoot length) were carried out on the longest leaves or shoots.